-Use White Vinegar in the Washer for Less Stiff Clothing
+Use White Vinegar in the Washer

 Add a half cup of white vinegar to the final rinse cycle in your washing machine to help dissolve the laundry detergent.
 It is a natural fabric softener and you won't be adding the artificial scents found in commercial fabric softeners.
 The vinegar smell will disappear when the clothes dry, so no need to worry about smelling like a salad.

-Use Less Laundry Detergent in the Washer
+Use Less Laundry Detergent

 It is the residue of detergent left in your laundry that causes the clothes to be stiffer when you line dry them.
 Cut the amount of detergent that you use in the washing machine.
 Half the recommended amount is usually plenty to get your clothes clean.

-A Brief Trip to the Clothes Dryer Before Hanging
+Use the Clothes Dryer Before Hanging